uiowa-cs-5800-0001-fall-2018/blocklybot/README.md

 ## Project Structure

 This project is an ASP.NET Core MVC web application hosted on AWS Elastic Beanstalk.
 When a user sets up an integration and creates a project, specific code for interacting with that integration is created as an AWS Lambda function.
-A diagram of the application's structure is [here](https://cloudcraft.co/view/83dae09e-8d89-45e3-a839-ce86165a1c0e?key=Ed73-LtpZYT6eClSgURPbQ).
+A diagram of how the application works is [here](https://cloudcraft.co/view/83dae09e-8d89-45e3-a839-ce86165a1c0e?key=Ed73-LtpZYT6eClSgURPbQ).
 Below is a description of each part of this project.

 * BlockBot.AwsServices/ - C# class library for Amazon Web Services helper classes
 * BlockBot.Tests/ - MsTest unit tests